-The Parent Company's quarrying operations in its property in Barangay San Isidro, Angono, Rizal is allowed by virtue of Mineral Production Sharing Agreements (MPSA) and Environmental Clearance Certificates (ECC) issued by the government.
+The Parent Company's quarrying operations in its property in Barangay San Isidro, Angono, Rizal is allowed by virtue of Mineral Production Sharing Agreements (MPSA) and Environmental Clearance Certificates (ECC) issued by the Department of Environment and Natural Resources (DENR).

-The Parent Company's immediate parent is Ortigas & Company, Limited Partnership (OCLP), and its ultimate parent is Ortigas Land Corporation (OLC), which are both domiciled in the Philippines.
+The Parent Company's immediate parent is Ortigas & Company, Limited Partnership (OCLP), and its ultimate parent is Ortigas Land Corporation (OLC), formerly OCLP Holdings Incorporated (OHI), which are both domiciled in the Philippines.

-Details of the Parent Company's wholly-owned subsidiaries, which are currently dormant companies, follow:
+Details of the Parent Company's wholly-owned subsidiaries, which are currently dormant companies, are as follows:

-Name of Subsidiary Country of incorporation Principal activities % of ownership 2021 2020 CAC Insurance Agency Corp.
+Name of Subsidiary Country of incorporation Principal activities % of ownership 2022 2021 CAC Insurance Agency Corp.
 (CIAC) Philippines General insurance 100.00 100.00 CAC Marketing and Services Corp.
 (CMSC) Philippines Marketing 100.00 100.00